Unboxed-Software/solana-course/content/basic-anchor-program.md

 # Overview

-In this lesson we’ll go over how use the `#[account(...)]` attribute macro with the following constraints:
+In this lesson you will learn how to use the following constraints with the `#[account(...)]` attribute macro:

 - `seeds` and `bump` - to initialize and validate PDAs
 - `realloc` - to reallocate space on an account
 - `close` - to close an account

 As a refresher, the instruction logic and account validation are separated into distinct sections within an Anchor program.
 The `#[derive(Accounts)]` macro is used to apply the `Accounts` trait to structs representing the list of accounts required for an instruction.
-Additional account constraints are implementing using the `#[account(...)]` attribute macro.
+Additional account constraints are then implemented using the `#[account(...)]` attribute macro.

 ### PDAs with Anchor